joshcallawaydev/petal-bakehouse/README.md

 # Overview

 Petal Bakehouse is a local bakery business.
 Within the project I am demonstrating my understanding of HTML5 and CSS3.
 I used the framework Bootstrap to help structure the site.
 Roughly 70% of the site is Bootstrap.
 I also used CCS Grid within the project with Media Queries to further show my understanding of Front-end web development.
-I incorporated a Bootstrap JS carousel, to enhance the site aesthetics and used the below color scheme.
+The site allows users to interact and control eliments with a bootstrap carousel.
+This was to enhance the sites interactveness and appeal.

 ---